mike679/bookbot/README.md

 # bookbot

-A quantiitave report on books!
+A quantitative report on books!